◢ Editor-reviewed guide

 2-1-1 is a free, confidential nationwide service operated by United Way and local nonprofit partners.
 It is the central referral system for emergency rental assistance across the country.

-2-1-1 service is available 24/7 in most states and offers translation in 180+ languages.
+2-1-1 service is available 24/7 in most states and offers translation in 150+ languages through phone interpretation.
 Calls do not cost anything and are not recorded as a public benefit application.

 Court-Based Eviction Diversion Programs